 Consider reviewing what you have in your database, starting with yourself and working back through your ancestors.
 Think of that process as a Genealogy Do Better.

-As far as I can tell, your evaluations do not appear on the narrative, family group sheet, or research notes reports.
-Thus, I understand that the analysis is a tool used within the database.
+Your evaluations do not appear on the narrative, family group sheet, or research notes reports, so I understand that the analysis is a tool used within the database.

 Additionally, your analysis will not transfer to other family tree platforms like Ancestry, FamilySearch, etc.